-For fulfilment of Ukraine's commitments within the Energy Community, under the law "On the Natural Gas Market", the Cabinet of Ministers, by Resolution No. 496 dated 1 July 2016, approved the Naftogaz restructuring plan with an aim of separating activities of transportation and storage of natural gas (the "Restructuring Plan") and selected the model for unbundling of the GTS operator, which is provided for in article 23 of the law "On the Natural Gas Market", where GTS is state-owned and not subject to privatisation.
-Resolution No. 496 sets deadlines for the analysis of the list of assets to be transferred to JSC "MGPU" and the timeline of such transfer.
+For fulfilment of Ukraine's commitments within the Energy Community, under the law "On the Natural Gas Market", the Cabinet of Ministers, by Resolution No. 496 dated 1 July 2016, approved the Naftogaz Restructuring Plan with an aim of separating activities of transportation and storage of natural gas and selected the model for unbundling of the GTS operator, which is provided for in article 23 of the law "On the Natural Gas Market", where GTS is state-owned and not subject to privatisation.
+Resolution No. 496 sets deadlines for the analysis of the list of assets to be transferred to the public joint stock company "Main Gas Pipelines of Ukraine" ("JSC MGPU") and the timeline of such transfer.
 Under Resolution No. 496, "Property which is used for transportation of natural gas and is recorded on the balance of Ukrtransgas, subject to loan liabilities of Naftogaz and its subsidiaries" must be transferred to JSC "MGPU" within 30 days following the effective date of the final awards on the Naftogaz-Gazprom cases.

 In line with the Restructuring Plan, the Corporate Governance Action Plan on GTS operators was approved.
-On 9 November 2016 and 16 November 2016, Cabinet of Ministers adopted Resolutions No. 801 "On Establishment of Public Joint Stock Company "Main Gas Pipelines of Ukraine" and No. 837, respectively, providing for placement of shares and establishment of PJSC "Main Gas Pipelines of Ukraine" ("JSC "MGPU"), and formation and approval of its charter.
-Subsequently, JSC "MGPU" and its charter were registered with the State Registration Service on 19 January 2017.
+On 9 November 2016 and 16 November 2016, Cabinet of Ministers adopted Resolutions No. 801 "On Establishment of Public Joint Stock Company "Main Gas Pipelines of Ukraine" and No. 837, respectively, providing for placement of shares and establishment of JSC "MGPU", and formation and approval of its charter.
+Subsequently, "JSC" MGPU and its charter were registered with the State Registration Service on 19 January 2017.
+The members of the supervisory board of JSC "MGPU" were approved by Order No. 134 of the Ministry of Energy and Coal Industry of Ukraine dated 28 February 2018.